-- Discretionary administrative determinations by the Housing Connect - General policy issues or class grievances - A determination of the family unit size under the Housing Connect subsidy standards - A PHA determination not to grant approval of the tenancy - A Housing Connect determination that the unit is not in compliance with the HQS - A Housing Connect determination that the unit is not in accordance with the HQS due to family size or composition
+- Discretionary administrative determinations by Housing Connect - General policy issues or class grievances - A determination of the family unit size under the Housing Connect subsidy standards - A PHA determination not to approve an extension of a voucher term - A PHA determination not to grant approval of the tenancy - A Housing Connect determination that the unit is not in compliance with the HQS - A Housing Connect determination that the unit is not in accordance with the HQS due to family size or composition

-The Housing Connect will only offer an informal review to applicants for whom assistance is being denied.
+Housing Connect will only offer an informal review to applicants for whom assistance is being denied.
 Denial of assistance includes: denying listing on the PHA waiting list; denying or withdrawing a voucher; refusing to enter into a HAP contract or approve a lease; refusing to process or provide assistance under portability procedures.